 The simplified formula, which does not consider, for example, fluid's compression, yet gives good estimations, can be obtained as follows:

-The formula depends only on the height of the fluid chamber, and not on its width or length.
+The formula depends only on the fluid chamber's height, not on its width or length.
 Given a large enough height, any pressure may be attained.
 It is believed that this was first demonstrated by Pascal in his barrel experiment.

 Pascal's barrel is the name of a hydrostatics experiment allegedly performed by Blaise Pascal in 1646.
-In the experiment, Pascal inserted a 10-m long (32.8 ft) vertical tube into a barrel filled with water.
+Pascal inserted a 10-m long (32.8 ft) vertical tube into a barrel filled with water in the experiment.
 When water was poured into the vertical tube, Pascal found that the increase in hydrostatic pressure caused the barrel to burst.

 This feature of hydrostatics has been called the hydrostatic paradox.
 As expressed by W. H. Besant,